 Before you embark on a project to heat your boat, you should think about whether you want to use a direct air heater or a hydronic system.
-Each has advantages and disadvantages that should be considered.
+Each has advantages and disadvantages.
+It is important to decide which way to go up front because once you install an air heater the possible benefits of a hydronic system potentially doing air heating and hot water in one system are lost.

 Direct Air Heating